Gab0/straintables/README.md

 2. Install python dependencies: `$sudo pip install -r requirements.txt`

-3. Make sure you have clustalW2 on your path.

 ### Fetch genomes and annotation files

 The following code downloads all required genomes and annotations from NCBI,